-You can either manually pick the loans you’re interested or create an auto-invest strategy and let it pick investments for you.
+You can either manually pick the loans you’re interested in or create an auto-invest strategy and let it pick investments for you.
 You can also use both options.

 On the Invest page, you get a list of available loans, with interest rates around 10-12%.
 Most of the loans available are short-term, although I’ve also seen a few that have more than 12 months terms.

 Once you click on a loan you’re interested in, you get a bit more details about the borrower.
-The details contain their age, sex, country and how many loans the borrower already has.
-You can also see the loan originator details, interest rate, remaining loan term and if the loan has a buyback guarantee policy or not.
+The details contain their age, sex, country, and how many loans the borrower already has.
+You can also see the loan originator details, interest rate, remaining loan term, and if the loan has a buyback guarantee policy or not.

-The auto-invest feature is nice, simple and modern.
+The auto-invest feature is nice, simple, and modern.
 It lets you set details like portfolio size, the maximum amount per investment, interest rates, loan terms, buyback guarantee.
 You have a reinvest check if you want to continue to reinvest your interest payments into the portfolio.